MaartenvNistelrooij/tudat-space/docs/source/_src_getting_started/_src_examples/cdl_examples/mga_dsm_trajectory.rst

 1. Time at departure node
 2. Time of flight between each of the following nodes
-3. Node free parameters
+3. Node free-parameters
-4. Leg free parametes
+4. Leg free-parametes

 .. note::
-    The trajectory free parameters must always be specified according to the order given above.
+    The trajectory free-parameters must always be specified according to the order given above.
 ..
 End of note

 .. warning::
     TODO: More detailed definition of free parameters?

+    TODO: Musegaas reference
 ..
 End of warning

 The selection of the trajectory parameters is done through the ``evaluate()`` function: